Disclaimer: All Harry Potter related characters, places and themes belong to J.K. Rowling, Bloomsbury and Scholastic.

 Zane's dark blond eyebrows furrowed.
 "Is Pansy coming with us?"

 "No," Draco assured as he settled Zane into his bed.
 "Pansy is going to be living here in France.
 She won't be living with us anymore."

 "Oh," Zane said.
-"Are you happy, daddy?"
+"Are you happy, Daddy?"

-"As long as you're happy, then I'm happy," Draco told him.
+"If you're happy, then I'm happy," Draco told him.